rairities/open-your-heart/README.md

  .

-generally anyone can int unless stated otherwise(hi madcom fans<33), hh fandom on thin ice. just dont be creepy

-erm dni weirdos & viv supporters,,

-hh antis i hate the fandom just much as u do
+anyone can int

+i <3 mcyt and madcom

+.

+happy r=pride month im aroace guys
 .

 i <3 mitski & the crane wives. if u do too ill kiss u on the cheek